Suhas-30/SHCMS/README.md

 # SHCMS Project

 ## Description
-This is the **Autonomous ECU Update Management System** for managing and monitoring vehicle ECU updates.
+This is the **Second Hand Car Management System** .
 The project includes both a frontend and backend, which must be set up separately.

 ## Folder Structure
 - `Frontend/`: Contains the React app for the user interface.